Are taxis allowed to operate during the covid curfew?

 Of course, we welcome you to Amsterdam, but maybe it would be better not to come by car next time!

 Isn’t it preferable to arrive fully relaxed at your big meeting in Amsterdam?
-In the taxi from The Hague, you got some work done and handled several phone calls.
+In the taxi, you got some work done and handled several phone calls.
 Now your driver drops you off at the doorstep.

 Find more information about parking in Amsterdam on the website of the city of Amsterdam.